ejhusom/IN3200/IN3200_PE_ejhusom/README.md

 ## Project structure

-The main source file `PE_main_ejhusom.c` sets up the needed arrays, calls all functions and times each function, in addition to the total run time.
+The main source file `PE_main_15229.c` sets up the needed arrays, calls all functions and times each function, in addition to the total run time.

-The project consists of the following functions, placed in the file `PE_functions_ejhusom.c`:
+The project consists of the following functions, placed in the file `PE_functions_15229.c`:

 ### `read_graph_from_file()`